mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 Understanding the basic principles behind Lwt can be helpful.

 The core of Lwt is based on an event loop.
-In "standard" (non-Mirage) settings, this loop is started using the `Lwt_main.run` function, However, when using Mirage, the loop is automatically started by the entry point generated by Mirari.
+In "standard" (non-Mirage) settings, this loop is started using the `Lwt_main.run` function.
+However, when using Mirage, the loop is automatically started by the entry point generated by Mirari.

 Because it's based on an event loop, threads are actually very cheap in Lwt.
 (Hence the name.)
 Sleeping actually registers an event that will wake up the associated thread when possible.
 Depending on the backend, the event registering slightly differs.